Kaltsoon/data-management-and-databases/exercises/ld-exercises.md

 Which one of the below reflects correctly the ER diagram above?

 > [!TIP]
 > Start by identifying the relationship type (one-to-one, many-to-one, or many-to-many).
-Then, refer to the examples on lesson slides on how the relations are derieved with different relationship types.
+Then, refer to the examples on the lesson slides on how the relations are derieved with different relationship types.

 ### a.